-One of your new year’s resolutions may be getting organized, or at the ver least, eliminating some of the clutter from your space.
-If you’re looking to get your life organized in 2020, decluttering is a fantastic place to start.
+One of your new year’s resolutions may be getting organized, or at the very least, eliminating some of the clutter from your space.
+If you’re looking to get your life organized this year, decluttering is a fantastic place to start.

 There are a million and one articles online about decluttering and organizing and frankly it can get overwhelming if you aren’t a naturally neat person.
 So today I’ve rounded up some insanely simple decluttering tips to get you started.